ricklove/ricklove.github.io-hexo/source/_posts/2017-04-26 Automated Blood Scanner.md

 This is how the machine learns to diagnose.
 When it sees this pattern again in a new image, it can add the associated labels and score it with a % match.
 These results could be sent to a human doctor to verify, but quickly it would surpass the ability of human diagnosticians.

 It will even find patterns that experts have never recognized before.
-Just like this system for lung cancer diagnostics:
+Just like these systems for diagnosing lung cancer or sepsis:

-- Diagnosing Cancer with Machine Learning https://www.youtube.com/watch?v=aLSzh_tqwxw
+#### Diagnosing Cancer with Machine Learning

+{% youtube aLSzh_tqwxw %}

+#### Prevent Sepsis Using EKG with Machine Learning

+{% youtube Nj2YSLPn6OY %}

 ### Beyond Diagnostics